microsoft/MixedRealityToolkit-Unity/Documentation/README_BoundingBox.md

-# Bounding box
+# Bounding Box

 ![Bounding box](../Documentation/Images/BoundingBox/MRTK_BoundingBox_Main.png)

 The [`BoundingBox.cs`](https://github.com/Microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/BoundingBox/BoundingBox.cs) script provides basic functionality for transforming objects in mixed reality.
-A bounding box will show a cube around the hologram to indicate that it can be interacted with.
+A Bounding Box will show a cube around the hologram to indicate that it can be interacted with.
 Handles on the corners and edges of the cube allow scaling or rotating the object.
-The bounding box also reacts to user input.
-On HoloLens 2 for example the bounding box responds to finger proximity, providing visual feedback to help perceive the distance from the object.
+The Bounding Box also reacts to user input.
+On HoloLens 2, for example, the Bounding Box responds to finger proximity, providing visual feedback to help perceive the distance from the object.
 All interactions and visuals can be easily customized.

-For more information please see [Bounding Box and App Bar](https://docs.microsoft.com/windows/mixed-reality/app-bar-and-bounding-box) on Windows Dev Center.
+For more information, see [Bounding Box and App Bar](https://docs.microsoft.com/windows/mixed-reality/app-bar-and-bounding-box) in the Windows Dev Center.

 ## Example scene